 In order to address these concerns, the applicant has proposed that the creation of three additional on-street car parking along the frontage of the site as a result of highways works to remove the redundant crossovers that were associated with the garage.
-The Highways Planning Manager considers that while this is welcomed to alleviate on street stress levels, it should not be used to off-set increased on-street parking stress created by new residential units.
+The highways planning manager considers that while this is welcomed to alleviate on street stress levels, it should not be used to off-set increased on-street parking stress created by new residential units.

-The applicant has also offered lifetime car club membership for each residential unit as further mitigation.
-However, the Highways Planning Manager does not consider this sufficient to remove the overall objection to the scheme.
+The applicant has also offered lifetime car club membership for each residential unit as further mitigation, however again the Highways Planning Manager does not considered this sufficient enough to remove the overall objection to the scheme.

-Whilst the concerns of the Highways Planning Manager and the objections raised by residents on parking grounds are noted, paragraph 32 of the NPPF states that "Development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe".
-In this instance, officers consider that the provision of 12 on site carparking spaces; an additional 3 on street car parking spaces and lifetime car club membership for all flats would provide sufficient mitigation for the deficiency in on-site parking so that the impact on on-street parking would be minimal.
-Accordingly, refusal of permission on this basis would not be sustainable.
+Whilst the concerns of the Highways Planning Manager and the objections rasied by residents on parking grounds are noted, officers consider that the provision of 12 on site carparking spaces; an additional 3 on street car parking spaces and lifetime car club membership for all flats is a reasonable offer.
 To provide additional car parking spaces for the scheme proposed, further excavation would be required which would not only impact neighbours in terms of prolonged construction periods but could also impact upon the viability of the scheme which then could have a knock on impact to the provision of affordable housing on site.

-The provision of the parking, car club membership and highways alterations to facilitate the creation of three on street parking spaces are to be secured by condition and legal agreement.
+The provision of the parking, car club membership and highways alterations to facilitate the creation of 3 on street parking spaces are to be secured by condition and legal agreement.
 A number of objections have requested that any future residents of the development are not entitles to apply for resident permits.
 This is considered unreasonable and not something generally that the City Council entertains.